 Fig.2 Drawing of ceramics statuine

-hairdress follows the shape of the skullcap, and it is not pointed, that is as cone.
+This type of hair follows the shape of the cranial cap, and is not pointed, that is cone-shaped.

 Homo Sapiens Neanderthalensis - Homo sapiens Sapiens